 This lesson discusses the particular considerations involved in the use of peat as a subgrade for low volume roads and how it can be managed.
-The lesson will summarise the main issues to be considered when planning road construction or road rehabilitation over peat and offer guidance to recognisable problems where to buy paxil possible.
+The lesson will summarise the main issues to be considered when planning road construction or road rehabilitation over peat and offer guidance to recognisable problems where possible.

 1.2.
 Organic soils

 Peat is an organic soil that consists of, in its purest form, water and decomposing plant remains.
 It is one of a range of organic soils that can occur in many ways and in many landscapes.
 Organic soils form where dead organic materials (i.e. plant and animal remains) decompose over time into humus through a process called “humification”.
 The organic material in such soils can be deposited insitu through dying vegetation, like peat, or it can be washed into place by water flows such as inundation, flood, rivers, etc.

 The main types of organic soils found in the Northern Periphery are: